vazhin/iraq-bc-movies-project-students/README.md

 # Version 1
 Updated: Jun 22, 2:00 AM
-# What you and your partners will build
+# What you and your partners will build in class

 ## 1. Project Structure
 Create a new react app inside a directory with your team name as the app name.
 You can search how to start a new react app using the follwoing keywords.